enkindlerahul/-Basic-To-Do-List-Application-/README.md

 ## Description

 This is a basic To-Do List application built using Spring Boot.
 It allows users to manage tasks by providing features to add, view, and delete tasks.
-The application uses an Mysql database and provides REST API endpoints to interact with tasks.
+The application uses Mysql database and provides REST API endpoints to interact with tasks.

 ## Requirements